andrewwillmott/colour-blind-luts/README.md

 Or, include these files in your favourite IDE, build, and run.

-To generate simulated and corrected versions of the supplied [test images](tests), along with markdown-style results files, run the supplied "generate" script.
+To generate simulated and corrected versions of the supplied [test images](tests/README.md), along with markdown-style results files, run the supplied "generate" script.
 (Currently unix-style OSes only.)
 The results can be found in the 'out' directory.